valerio591/kaggle-challenge-machine-failure/README.md

 - **Try Different Algorithms**: this is in general good advice with all classification tasks irrespective of unbalancedness.
 - **Introduce a Penalization Term**: another option is to tweak the loss function of the model to overweight prediction errors on the under-represented class.
 All classification methods that have a specification in terms of Empirical Risk Minimization allow for such option.
 - **Change Perspective**: the core principle behind this method is that there may be a reason for the unbalanced class.
 In fact, in the specific case of Machine Failures we can consider a malfunctioning as being caused by some unexpected condition in the environment the machine is operating in.
 Switching from a classification to an anomaly detection problem may be the key to better predictions.

+### 2. Models Trained

+#### 2.1 Support Vector Classifier

+### 3. Next steps

+- Try to combine the decision tree model with the rbf kernel svc.
+One shows optimal recall, while the other has excellent specificity.

+- Test some ensemble model of both svc and DTs with bagging and XGBoosting